Colourful sushi on a black slate plate in a restaurant Colourful sushi on a black slate plate in a restaurant

 How to spend a day in Waterloo

 Wa-Wa-Wa-Wa-Waterloo - not just an iconic Abba song, but a destination in London located south of the River Thames with plenty to offer the curious traveller.
-Whilst it’s most famous for its vast train station, there’s plenty to explore beyond the tracks, from cafés and bars to restaurants and urban parks.
-Whether you want to chow down on traditional Japanese dishes or you'd rather browse the boutiques of Roupell Street, you could easily spend a day or two exploring this riverside borough.
-Here’s our guide to things to do in Waterloo for a jam-packed day of adventure.
+Whilst it's most famous for its vast train station, there's plenty to explore beyond the tracks, from cafés and bars to restaurants and urban parks.
+Whether you want to chow down on great food or you'd rather browse the boutiques of Roupell Street, you could easily spend a day or two exploring this riverside borough.
+Here's our guide to things to do in Waterloo for a jam-packed day of adventure.

-1. Things to do in Waterloo
+1. Top things to do in Waterloo

 1. 1